Aditi3/git-best-practices/README.md

 # Git Best Practices

-The motivation of this repo is to curate git best practices in one place and make more people aware of standards followed by industry.
-Especially one that involves collaboration with others, it is better to establish conventions to follow.
+The purpose of this repository is to gather the best practices for using git in one convenient location and to educate more people about the standards used by the industry.
+When collaborating with others, it is important to establish conventions to follow.

 ### 1. Make clean, single-purpose commits